 There is a physical ailment that is an actual pain in the butt.
-“Piriformis syndrome is a neuromuscular disorder where pressure from the piriformis muscle – a small muscle in the buttocks – presses on the sciatic nerve as it passes behind the hip joint,” said Marc Rosen, MD, an orthopedic surgeon with Banner Health Clinic in Glendale, Arizona.
+“Piriformis syndrome is a neuromuscular disorder where pressure from the piriformis muscle, located in the buttocks, causes compression of the sciatic nerve as it passes behind the hip joint,” said Marc Rosen, MD, an orthopedic surgeon with Banner Health Clinic in Glendale, Arizona.

 The piriformis muscle is one of the muscles responsible for external rotation of your hip and aids in such simple movements as walking and maintaining your balance.
 “A healthy sciatic nerve passes under the piriformis muscle,” said Dr. Rosen, “but in some cases, the sciatic nerve penetrates and passes through the piriformis muscle.”
 According to Dr. Rosen, this ailment, commonly seen in runners and ice skaters, can occur during general exercise or with sedentary activity levels.

 If you’re experiencing pain in your buttocks or down the back of your leg, you may be wondering if the cause is piriformis syndrome or sciatica.
-“Many people with piriformis syndrome often think they have sciatica, but sciatica is a symptom of piriformis syndrome,” said Dr. Rosen.
+“A patient with piriformis syndrome often thinks they have sciatica, but sciatic pain is a symptom of piriformis syndrome,” said Dr. Rosen.

-Symptoms of piriformis syndrome usually present as pain in the buttocks that often worsens after prolonged periods of sitting.
+Symptoms of piriformis syndrome include pain in the buttocks that often worsens after prolonged sitting.
 “An orthopedic doctor or orthopedic surgeon can diagnose your piriformis syndrome by recreating your pain with manual rotation of your hip or by direct palpation over your piriformis muscle,” said Dr. Rosen.
 Because it is such a rare disorder, diagnosis of piriformis syndrome usually only happens after excluding all other conditions originating from the back, buttocks or legs.

 The first line of treatment for this painful ailment is physical therapy and regular stretching.
 Stretching and doing the appropriate physical therapy exercises can both strengthen and relax the piriformis muscle.
 “Medications are seldom helpful in treating piriformis syndrome as it is a mechanical – not metabolic or illness-oriented – condition,” explained Dr. Rosen.